-Looking to get a power meter to bring your cycling to the next level?
+Looking to buy a power meter for your road bike to bring your cycling to the next level?

 You’re at the right page.

-Before you commit to buy a power meter, there are things you need to know such as the types of power meter, how the measurements are taken and more importantly, which one is compatible to your current bike set up.
+Before you commit to buy a power meter, there are things you need to know such as the various types of power meter, how and where the power measurement is taken and more importantly, which one is compatible to your current bike set up.